FireScroll/FireScroll/README.md

 ### Fly.io 32 region test

+Admittedly not the greatest scale test in the world (was quick and dirty), so don't read too much into this 😅.

-A performance test was run in 32 regions around the world on fly.io.
+A test was run in 32 regions around the world on fly.io.
 Nodes each managed 3 partitions, and 2 tests were performed:
 1. Reading 3 records, each from a different partition in one read request
 2. Read a single record (1 partition)